bfirsh/pandoc/README.md

 ([here](https://stackoverflow.com/questions/26603649/haskell-repl-in-emacs) is
 a quick intro). `C-l` to send buffer to the GHCi REPL.

 Without Emacs, you can still have a decent environment.
-Start stack with
+Start GHCi with

 ```
 $ stack ghci "--docker-run-args=--interactive=true --tty=false" --no-build --no-load pandoc